 “Do you trust Stevens and Zippo?”
 Fusner asked, after half a moment of silence.

 I breathed in and out slowly, thinking.
 I noted that the rain was lessening for the first time in twenty-four hours.
 The Gunny was right.
 The rain was getting ready to give us a break.
 A break that would make us more visible, and just about end our ability to move along the wet and squishy jungle floor without being heard.
 The enemy would certainly be all over us before we reached the objective, I knew.
 I wondered what other combat units were like and whether they were hit all the time like we were.
-I tried to recall one of my earlier days on Gonoi Island when we had a few hours or so of peace during daylight hours, and couldn’t.
+I tried to recall one of my earlier days on Gonoi Island when we had a few hours of peace during daylight hours, and couldn’t.

 “Yes, I trust Zippo,” I finally replied, leaving Stevens out of the equation, and hoping Fusner would let it go.